 The situation is very, very deep and painful, because we are waiting for something completely unlikely, the return of our son.
 But meanwhile we are having very simple and daytime conversations about the past and the present.
 I knew it was going to create something very human and very sensitive and also quite mysterious.
 What it means to have been a mother and a father, what it means to be a couple that used to love each other and doesn’t love each other again, the strength of the love beyond the end of that love, which takes flesh in the child.

-The script unfolds very slowly and plays with expectations quite a bit.
-It feels straightforward at first, and then it morphs into something that really asks both the characters and the audience to believe in something deeper.
+The script unfolds slowly and plays with expectations quite a bit.
+It feels straightforward at first, and then it morphs into something that asks more from both its characters and its audience.
+Did you find that to be challenging?

 What is interesting [about the story is that] philosophically, I believe and he doubts, and at the end he believes and I doubt.
 It’s almost because of transmission of two different ethical attitudes towards life.
 Probably she always believed as I think a mother can believe.
 It is completely likely she believes, because of her pain.
 But he is skeptical.

 At the end he’s the one who sees, and she doesn’t see and it drives her crazy and it’s almost like she transmits her own belief in him.
 Even myself, when I think about it and when I think about the film, I still don’t know.